Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 Personally, I find quality depends on the use case.
 For example, as a writer I find ChatGPT to have stronger logical performance but I prefer the style of writing that comes out of Claude.

 So as a developer, you may find one performs better than another for coding.
-Our team seems to prefer GPT-4o based on experience and available data, while the best open-source model for coding is Llama-3-70B.
+Our team seems to prefer GPT-4o based on experience and available data, while the best open-source language model for coding is Llama-3-70B.

 Bar graph comparing coding performance of AI models using HumanEval.
 GPT-4 leads with 90.2.